The best hemiplegia treatment is exercise…

 This simply means using your non-affected side to assist your affected muscles through the exercises.

-Although you aren’t “doing it yourself,” it still helps neuroplasticity and reintroduce movement into your paralyzed muscles.
+Although you aren’t “doing it yourself,” it still helps activate neuroplasticity and introduce movement into your paralyzed muscles.

-Although passive exercise is the best hemiplegia treatment, there are several other techniques that you can use.
+Although passive exercise is the best hemiplegia treatment, there are several other stroke recovery treatments that you can try:

 1. Electrical Stimulation